Co-Curricular International Approvals

 Program directors (VT faculty/staff) should submit the information several months in advance of when their program is proposed to leave.
 Programs should not be recruited for until the Hokie Sentinel Global Travel Assessment is approved.

-All required documents and any questions should be sent to Eliza Wethey, Associate Director for Global Engagement.
-She can be reached at at email@example.com or 540-231-5853.
+All required documents and any questions should be sent to Meghan Weyrens Kuhn, Interim Director, at email@example.com or 540-231-1356.

 Download and fill out the Virginia Tech Co-Curricular International Travel Planning Assessment.